Great Depression in Australia: Lyons government

-In November 1931, Lang Labor dissidents chose to challenge the Scullin Labor government and align with the United Australia Party Opposition to pass a ‘no confidence’ and the government fell.
+In November 1931, Lang Labor dissidents chose to challenge the Scullin Labor government and align with the United Australia Party Opposition to pass a 'no confidence' and the government fell.
 At the 1931 federal election, the ALP were left with just 14 seats after losing 32 seats, though an extra 4 seats were won by NSW Lang Labor.
 The Lyons-led United Australia Party in Coalition with the Country Party commenced its first term of government in January 1932.

 Before being voted out of office, the Scullin government had covered NSW's debt default.
 The federal government had paid NSW's bond installments and intended to recoup this money from the NSW Government.
 A dramatic episode in Australian history followed Lyons first electoral victory.
-When NSW Premier Jack Lang refused to pay interest on overseas State debts, the Lyons government stepped in and paid the debts and then passed the Financial Agreement Enforcement Act to recover the money it had paid.
+When NSW premier Jack Lang refused to pay interest on overseas State debts, the Lyons government stepped in and paid the debts and then passed the Financial Agreement Enforcement Act to recover the money it had paid.
 In an effort to frustrate this move, Lang ordered State departments to pay all receipts directly to the Treasury instead of into Government bank accounts.
 The New South Wales Governor, Sir Philip Game, intervened on the basis that Lang had acted illegally in breach of the state Audit Act and sacked the Lang Government, who then suffered a landslide loss at the subsequent 1932 state election.

 Australia would recover relatively quickly from the global financial downturn, with recovery beginning around 1932.
-Lyons pursued an orthodox fiscal policy, favouring the deflationary economic measures of the Premiers' Plan, and refused to accept NSW Premier Jack Lang's proposals to default on overseas debt repayments.
+Lyons pursued an orthodox fiscal policy, favouring the deflationary economic measures of the Premiers' Plan, and refused to accept NSW premier Jack Lang's proposals to default on overseas debt repayments.
 Australia entered the Depression with a debt crisis and a credit crisis.
 According to author Anne Henderson of the conservative Sydney Institute, Lyons held a steadfast belief in "the need to balance budgets, lower costs to business and restore confidence" and the Lyons period gave Australia "stability and eventual growth" between the drama of the Depression and the outbreak of the Second World War.
-A lowering of wages was enforced and industry tariff protections maintained, which together with cheaper raw materials during the 1930s saw a shift from agriculture to manufacturing as the chief employer of the Australian economy - a shift which was consolidated by increased investment by the commonwealth government into defence and armaments manufacture.
+A lowering of wages was enforced and industry tariff protections maintained, which together with cheaper raw materials during the 1930s saw a shift from agriculture to manufacturing as the chief employer of the Australian economy – a shift which was consolidated by increased investment by the commonwealth government into defence and armaments manufacture.
 Lyons saw restoration of Australia's exports as the key to economic recovery.
 A devalued Australian currency assisted in restoring a favourable balance of trade.

-Varying experiences of the Great Depression
+Economic impact

+National income fell by a third, leading to widespread poverty.
+Many people lost their savings and homes, and business bankruptcies were common.
+The cash value of Australia's exports fell dramatically, as both the amount shipped and the prices paid declined.
+The result was a significant trade imbalance.
+The government was helpless.
+It could do little to change the effects of the slump and the tough economic times ahead.